Fusion4Energy/F4Epurity/README.md

 ## Installation

+**Python versions lower than 3.10 are not supported.
+Both Windows and Linux OS are supported.**

 It is recommended that the user sets up a virtual environment to install the code.
 The following steps detail set up of a [virtual environment](https://docs.python.org/3/tutorial/venv.html) and installation of the tool.

 ```bash